menglinmet/ees_3310_5310_website/content/tools.md

 like `/usr/bin/git` then it's installed.
 If there is no response, then you need to install git.

-* Windows:
+* **Windows:**
     * Download and install git from [https://git-scm.com](https://git-scm.com)
         * Choose the default options for the installer.
     * Optionally, you might want to also install Tortoise Git, which integrates git into the Windows explorer, so you can execute git commands from the context menu when you right-click on files or directories in the explorer.
       You can download Tortoise Git from [https://tortoisegit.org/](https://tortoisegit.org/)
-    * Introduce yourself to git (you only need to do this once).
-        1. Open a "git bash" window (git will give you the option to do this when it finishes installing) or you can do so from the Windows Start menu, under "Git".
-        2. Type the following at the terminal prompt:

-             ```
-             git config --global user.name "Your Name"
-             git config --global user.email your.name@vanderbilt.edu
-             ```

-           using your real name and email.
-* MacOS:
+* **MacOS:**
     * If git is not already installed on your computer, you can download and install it from [https://git-scm.com](https://git-scm.com)
-    * Introduce yourself to git (you only need to do this once).
-        1. Open the Terminal
-        2. Type the following at the terminal prompt:

-             ```
-             git config --global user.name "Your Name"
-             git config --global user.email your.name@vanderbilt.edu
-             ```

-           using your real name and email.
-* Linux:
+* **Linux:**
     * If git is not already installed, you can install it from your distribution's package manager:
             * `sudo apt-get install git` for Debian or Ubuntu
             * `sudo yum install git` or `sudo dnf install git` for Fedora, Red Hat, and related distributions.

+#### Introducing Youself to {{< GIT_LOGO >}}

-    * Introduce yourself to git (you only need to do this once).
+**_Whichever operating system you're using,_** after you install git you will need to introduce yourself to git (you only need to do this once).
+It is important for git to knows your name and email address so it can keep track of who is editing files when you are working collaboratively and so it gives you credit for the files you have authored and edited.

-        1. Open a terminal window (bash or whatever shell you are using)
+1. Open a terminal prompt:
+   * On Windows, open a "git bash" window (git will give you the option to do this when it finishes installing) or you can do so from the Windows Start menu, under "Git".
+   * On MacOS or Linux, open a regular terminal window (on MacOS, you can find the terminal in the "applications" with Finder)
 2. Type the following at the terminal prompt:

      ```
      git config --global user.name "Your Name"
      git config --global user.email your.name@vanderbilt.edu
      ```

+     using your real name and email.

 You only need to introduce yourself to git one time after you install it.
 Then it will remember who you are every time you use it.
-It is important for git to knows your name and email address so it can keep track of who is editing files when you are working collaboratively and so it gives you credit for the files you have authored and edited.

 ### Installing {{< RSTUDIO_LOGO >}} {#installing-rstudio}